 One major advantage of career training programs is that they’re generally less expensive than a traditional 4-year degree.
 Of course, that doesn’t mean we all have the money to pay for them out of pocket.
 The truth is, only about half of families who say their student plans to pursue higher education actually have money saved for it.

 Supplement your savings and income by applying for scholarships and grants—that’s money you won’t have to pay back.
 Do some research about scholarship opportunities for career training students (they’re out there!)
-Here are just a couple resources to get you started:
+Here are just a few free resources to get you started: